Serving Clients Throughout Southern California

 The process of bailing someone out of jail in California can vary slightly depending on the county where the arrest occurred, but the general steps are as follows:

 1. Find out where the person is being held: You can usually find this information by calling the local jail or checking online.
-You will need the person’s full name, birthdate, and booking number (if available).
+You will need the person’s full name, birth date, and booking number (if available).

 2. Determine the bail amount: The amount of bail is usually set according to a predetermined bail schedule or by a judge during a bail hearing.
 You can find the bail amount by asking the jail, looking online, or calling a bail bondsman.

 3. Decide how to pay the bail: There are three main ways to pay bail in California: cash, a bail bond, or property.
 Cash bail requires the full amount to be paid in cash, while a bail bond requires a non-refundable fee (usually 10%) and collateral.
 Property bail is less common and requires the owner to offer real estate as collateral.
+We offer No Money down and $500 down bail bonds for your needs.

-Gathering The Necessary Information
+Gathering Necessary Information

 When you get that phone call from your loved one, you need to get all the information they know.
 It might be hard to think straight because you’re stressed and worried, but keep a level head and get all the information you can.

 You need to know the bail amount or when the hearing will be if they call before that time.
-You also need to know what charges the police brought against your loved one.
+You also need to know what charges the police department brought against your loved one.
 This information will help you find them in the court system, especially if your city has multiple jail locations.

 If you don’t know the person’s full name and birthdate, get it from them.
 You can use this information to look them up online and ensure the court and jail employees access the correct record.